 Students are required to observe these regulations as a condition of attendance at the University; faculty and staff members are required to observe them as a condition of employment.

-Parking & Transportation is responsible for implementation and enforcement of the University’s parking regulations, as well as placement and maintenance of parking and traffic control devices.
+Parking and Transportation is responsible for implementation and enforcement of the University’s parking regulations, as well as placement and maintenance of parking and traffic control devices.

-A Parking & Transportation Committee representative of students, faculty, and staff shall be appointed each year.
-This ten member ad hoc committee shall be composed of two faculty members appointed by the Faculty Senate, two staff members appointed by the Personnel Committee, four students appointed by the Student Government Association, and two at-large members appointed by the Director of Parking & Transportation.
+A Parking and Transportation Committee representative of students, faculty, and staff shall be appointed each year.
+This ten member ad hoc committee shall be composed of two faculty members appointed by the Faculty Senate, two staff members appointed by the Personnel Committee, four students appointed by the Student Government Association, and two at-large members appointed by the Director of Parking and Transportation.

-This Committee shall solicit and study proposals for changes and improvements and shall consider problems of a significant nature affecting the success of the Parking & Transportation program.
-The committee shall advise the Director of Parking & Transportation on all substantive operational procedures.
-This committee is also responsible for hearing appeals arising from parking citations and other actions of Parking & Transportation.
+This Committee shall solicit and study proposals for changes and improvements and shall consider problems of a significant nature affecting the success of the Parking and Transportation program.
+The committee shall advise the Director of Parking and Transportation on all substantive operational procedures.
+This committee is also responsible for hearing appeals arising from parking citations and other actions of Parking and Transportation.